Ph.D., University of California, Riverside

-He is the chair-elect of the Environment and Technology Section of the American Sociological Association, a member of the American Sociological Association’s Task Force on Sociology and Global Climate Change, affiliated with the Scholars Strategy Network, an at large officer for Society for Human Ecology, and a council member for the Sociology of Development Section of the American Sociological Association.
-In early 2016 he will be a Distinguished Scholar-Lecturer at the National Socio-Environmental Synthesis Center in Annapolis, Maryland.
+Professor Jorgenson is the chair-elect of the Environment and Technology Section of the American Sociological Association, a member of the American Sociological Association’s Task Force on Sociology and Global Climate Change, affiliated with the Scholars Strategy Network, an at large officer for Society for Human Ecology, and a council member for the Sociology of Development Section of the American Sociological Association.
+In early 2016 he was a Distinguished Scholar at the National Socio-Environmental Synthesis Center in Annapolis, Maryland.

-Professor Jorgenson is the founding co-editor of Sociology of Development, a new journal published by University of California Press.
-He is a consulting editor for the American Journal of Sociology, he serves on the editorial boards for Sociological Forum, International Journal of Comparative Sociology, Nature + Culture, Human Ecology Review, and Critical Sociology and he is a member of the foundation editorial board for Environmental Sociology.
+He is the founding co-editor of Sociology of Development, a new journal published by University of California Press.
+He currently serves on the editorial boards for Sociological Forum, International Journal of Comparative Sociology, Nature + Culture, Human Ecology Review, Critical Sociology and Environmental Sociology.

 Recent Honors and Awards

-2016 Distinguished Scholar-Lecturer, National Socio-Environmental Synthesis Center, Annapolis, MD
+2016 Distinguished Scholar, National Socio-Environmental Synthesis Center, Annapolis, MD

 2015 Allan Schnaiberg Outstanding Publication Award, Environment and Technology Section, American Sociological Association